glpi-project/doc/source/modules/management/databases.rst

 Notes
 -----

-:doc:`Note </modules/tabs/notes>` lets you add enriched text and attach a document.
+:doc:`Note </modules/tabs/notes>` lets you add rich-text and attach a document.

 Domains